Frequently Asked Questions

 A: The short answer is yes.
 I've tested it on a Raspberry Pi 3 B. The long answer is that certain parts of Paperless will run very slow, such as the OCR.
 On Raspberry Pi, try to OCR documents before feeding them into paperless so that paperless can reuse the text.
 The web interface is a lot snappier, since it runs in your browser and paperless has to do much less work to serve the data.

 You can adjust some of the settings so that paperless uses less processing power.
 See setup for details.

 How do I install paperless-ngx on Raspberry Pi?

-A: Docker images are available for armv7 and arm64 hardware, so just follow the docker-compose instructions.
+A: Docker images are available for arm64 hardware, so just follow the Docker Compose instructions.
 Apart from more required disk space compared to a bare metal installation, docker comes with close to zero overhead, even on Raspberry Pi.

 How do I run this on Unraid?

 How do I run this on my toaster?

 A: I honestly don't know!
 As for all other devices that might be able to run paperless, you're a bit on your own.
 If you can't run the docker image, the documentation has instructions for bare metal installs.